qb-creates/qbdude/README.md

     - Open a terminal in VS Code ( ctrl + ` ).
     - Look for the "NPM SCRIPTS" toolbar at the bottom.
     - Click the button with the name of your qbdude script (e.g., "qbdude-upload").
 If the button is not there, you may have to run "npm run qbdude-upload" in the terminal first.

+### Micrchip Studio And External Tools
+If you're in Microchip Studio, setting up QB.DUDE as an external tool is a useful approach to improve your workflow.
+Through the External Tools menu, you can easily trigger QB.DUDE uploads without the need to switch between applications.

+1. Open Microchip Studio.
+2. Navigate to Tools > External Tools.
+3. In the External Tools window, click on the Add button to create a new external tool.
+4. Set the following parameters:
+  - Title: Enter a descriptive title, such as "qbdude Upload."
+  - Command: Provide the full path to the qbdude executable or the command needed to run it.
+For example, if qbdude is in your system's PATH, you can simply enter qbdude.
+  - Arguments: Specify the arguments needed for the qbdude upload command.
+For instance, if you need to upload a specific part with a specific COM port and file path, you can enter something like -p [PARTNUMBER] -C [COMPORT] -F [FILEPATH].
+  - Uncheck the Use Output Window and Close on Exit options.
+QB.DUDE currently can not run in Microchip Studio's output window
+5. Optionally, you can set up a keyboard shortcut under the Tools > Options > Environment > Keyboard menu to quickly access the external tool.
+6. Click OK to save the external tool configuration.